McMillan, Wisconsin

 McMillan is a town in Marathon County, Wisconsin, United States.
 It is part of the Wausau, Wisconsin Metropolitan Statistical Area.
 The population was 1,968 at the 2010 census.
 The unincorporated community of McMillan is located in the town.
 A section of the Mead Wildlife Area is also located in the town.

 Geography

 According to the United States Census Bureau, the town has a total area of 89.0 km2, of which 88.4 km2 is land and 0.5 km2, or 0.59%, is water.

+History

+The six mile square that would become McMillan was first surveyed in August/September 1851 by a crew working for the U.S. government.
+In November 1853 another crew marked its section corners, walking through the woods and wading the streams, measuring with chain and compass.
+When done, the deputy surveyor filed this general description:

+This Township contains several small swamps, and some of considerable size.
+The(sic) is a great part of the land which is of poor quality, particularly so, that part of it which contains Hemlock & Fir.
+The Soil(?) a poor quality, being clay [undecipherable] and rough & uneven.
+There is a great part of it that the rocks lay(?) on the surface.
+The land which contains Hardwood(?) is of good quality & would make good farming land(?).